nesfit/domainradar-colext/README.md

 # DomainRadar Pipeline

+> [!CAUTION]
+> The information below is **not** up to date, it's now kept here mainly for future reference.
+Refer to the [domainradar](https://github.com/nesfit/domainradar) repository for general information on the setup.

 This project contains applications that together make up the core process of DomainRadar:
 - the **data collectors** fetch data on domain names from external sources (such as DNS),
 - the **data merger** combines the data from all the collectors,